fbaldux/Ising-Melting-dis/README.md

 - It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
 - It builds the sparse Hamiltonian from the entries.
 - It evolves an initial state via full exponentiation or sparse Pade' (`expm_multiply`).
-- It saves to Results/ the linear dimensions of the state and the area.
+- It saves to Results/ the linear dimensions of the state, the area and the entanglement entropy.
 - It saves to States/ the final state reached.